Open-EO/openeo-julia-client/README.md

 A Julia client for [openEO](https://openeo.org/) to access big Earth observation cloud back-ends in a simple and unified way.

+## Important Note

+This project is currently under intensive development.
+The API is not considered stable yet.
+There may be errors in some outputs.
+We do not take any warranty for that.
+Please test this package with caution.
+Bug reports and feature requests are welcome.
+Please create a [new issue](https://github.com/Open-EO/openeo-julia-client/issues/new) for this.

 ## Get Started

 Install the package using: